Bournemouth University Annual Student Parking Permit

 Responsibility for parking

-1. Responsibility for implementation of the University's parking Terms and Conditions has been delegated to the University Travel Plan Group.
-The Terms and Conditions are enforced by University Site Operations staff or staff working for BU’s parking services contractor, who act on BU’s behalf.
-The Terms and Conditions cover the use of any motor vehicle on any University grounds.
+1. Responsibility for implementation of the University's parking Terms & Conditions has been delegated to the University Travel Plan Group.
+The Terms & Conditions are enforced by University site operations staff or staff working for the University’s parking services contractor, who act on the University’s behalf.
+These Terms & Conditions cover the use of any motor vehicle on any University grounds.

 Terms & conditions of parking